Chaseknis/first_capstone_project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+I would like to thank Microverse and my studying partners and [Cindy Shin](https://www.behance.net/adagio07) for the amazing UI design.

-I would like to thank Microverse and my studying partners
+Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>